CC-circuits and the expressive power of nilpotent algebras: The equivalence of CC-circuits and circuits over nilpotent algebras

-Moreover Theorem \ref{theorem:main} implies that also the weak version of Conjecture \ref{conj:CCcircuits}, which states that $\AND$ is not in $\CC^0$, has an algebraic counterpart by the following equivalence:
+Moreover Theorem~\ref{theorem:main} implies that also the weak version of Conjecture~\ref{conj:CCcircuits}, which states that $\AND$ is not in $\CC^0$, has an algebraic counterpart by the following equivalence:

-\begin{corollary} $\AND$ is in $\CC^0$ if and only if there is a nilpotent algebra $\algA$ (from a congruence modular variety) and a series of circuits $(C_n(\bar x))_{n \in \N}$ over $\algA$ that grows polynomially and defines nonconstant $0$-absorbing polynomials of all arities. \end{corollary}
+\begin{cor} $\AND$ is in $\CC^0$ if and only if there is a nilpotent algebra $\algA$ (from a congruence modular variety) and a series of circuits $(C_n(\bar x))_{n \in \N}$ over $\algA$ that grows polynomially and defines nonconstant $0$-absorbing polynomials of all arities. \end{cor}

-We further remark that, if $m$ is an odd prime, Proposition \ref{proposition:main} allows us to reprove results about nilpotent algebras: Since we know that bounded depth $\CC[m]$-circuits are not able to define $\AND$, Proposition \ref{proposition:main} implies that finite nilpotent algebras of prime power order only have nonconstant $0$-absorbing polynomials up to some arity.
-This was independently already shown in \cite{berman-blok}.
-In fact, finite nilpotent algebras that have nonconstant $0$-absorbing polynomials only up to some fixed arity (so called \emph{supernilpotent} algebras) are characterized by being direct products of nilpotent algebras of prime power size \cite{kearnes-spectra}.
+We further remark that, if $m$ is an odd prime, Proposition~\ref{proposition:main} allows us to reprove results about nilpotent algebras: Since we know that bounded depth $\CC[m]$-circuits are not able to define $\AND$, Proposition~\ref{proposition:main} implies that finite nilpotent algebras of prime power order only have nonconstant $0$-absorbing polynomials up to some arity.
+This was independently already shown in~\cite{berman-blok}.
+In fact, finite nilpotent algebras that have nonconstant $0$-absorbing polynomials only up to some fixed arity (so called \emph{supernilpotent} algebras) are characterized by being direct products of nilpotent algebras of prime power size~\cite{kearnes-spectra}.
 Nilpotent groups and rings are examples of supernilpotent algebras.

-In \cite{IdziakKrzaczkowskiKawalek} it was further shown that, if $\algA$ is 2-nilpotent and $\algA = \algL \otimes \algU$, where $\algL$ and $\algU$ are two vector spaces of different characteristics $p$ and $q$, there are nonconstant $0$-absorbing polynomial operations that can be computed by circuits of exponential size $\mathcal O (c^n)$; however they cannot be computed by circuits of smaller size.
-In the spirit of Theorem \ref{theorem:main}, this can be also seen as the algebraic counterpart of the well-known fact that $\MOD_p-\MOD_q$ need at least size $\mathcal O (c^n)$ to compute $\AND$ \cite{barrington-NUDFA}.
+In~\cite{IdziakKrzaczkowskiKawalek} it was further shown that, if $\algA$ is 2-nilpotent and $\algA = \algL \otimes \algU$, where $\algL$ and $\algU$ are two vector spaces of different characteristics $p$ and $q$, there are nonconstant $0$-absorbing polynomial operations that can be computed by circuits of exponential size $\mathcal O (c^n)$; however they cannot be computed by circuits of smaller size.
+In the spirit of Theorem~\ref{theorem:main}, this can be also seen as the algebraic counterpart of the well-known fact that $\MOD_p$-$\MOD_q$ circuits need at least size $\Omega(c^n)$ to compute $\AND$~\cite{barrington-NUDFA}.